dgoldman0/elementarius/mechanics.md

 ## Shattering

 A stone has a 10% chance of shattering when crafting an item of equal rarity.
 But if the stone is used to craft something of lower rarity, that risk is cut in half for each level of rarity.
 An epic stone can therefore craft an uncommon item with only a 2.5% chance of shattering.
+Creature crafting works slightly differently, since the stone simply creates attributes for the creature.
+In this case, a common stone has a 10% chance of shattering, and each higher rarity has half the probability of the prior.

 ### Upcrafting